visgl/deck.gl/docs/layers/gpu-grid-layer.md

 Method called to retrieve the position of each point.

-## Following props of GridLyer are not supported yet.
+## Following props of GridLyer are not supported yet

 `colorDomain`, `colorRange`, `elevationDomain`,`elevationRange`, `upperPercentile` `lowerPercentile` `elevationUpperPercentile`, `elevationLowerPercentile`